 We recognise that, without corrupt activity (including the acceptance of bribes), many of the conditions which influence or contribute to the spread of modern slavery may be eliminated.
 We have developed a bespoke anti-bribery policy for our business informed by the anti-bribery risk assessment which we undertook in consultation with independent expert advisers.
-On implementation, we will seek to engage with key stakeholders to maximise the effect of the policy.
+The Policy has been published and communicated to staff; further training and awareness on the policy will be implemented over the coming year.